Dedham, Massachusetts: Other boards and committees

 The seven members of the School Committee are elected for three-year terms and appoint a Superintendent of Schools.
 They also set policy for the School Department.
-The School Committee is currently chaired by Melissa Pearrow, with Victor Hebert serving as Vice Chairperson.
-The other members of the committee are Josh Donati, Mayanne MacDonald Briggs, Cailen McCormick, Chris Polito, and Tracye White.
+The School Committee is currently chaired by Mayanne MacDonald Briggs, with Stephen Acosta serving as Vice Chair.
+The other members of the committee are Chris Polito, Leah Flynn Gallant, Laurie Twomey, Joshua Langmead, and William (Bill) Walsh.

 The three elected members of the Board of Assessors serve three-year terms and annually make a fair cash valuation of all property within the town.
-The current chair is Richard J. Schoenfeld.
-Michael T. Polito serves as Secretary.
-Cheryl Sullivan is also a member.
+The current chair is Michael T. Polito.
+Richard J. Schoenfeld serves as Vice Chair and George Panagopoulos serves as Secretary.

 The three elected members of the Board of Health are responsible for the formulation and enforcement of rules and regulations affecting the environment and the public health.
-Currently the board is chaired by Leanne Jasset, B.S.P.
-RPH.
-Bernadette Chirokas and Noreen Guilfoyle also serve on the board.
+Currently the board is chaired by Bernadette Chriokas.
+Leanne Jasset serves as Vice Chair, and Emma Reidy serves as a member.

-The Board of Library Trustees has five members, each of whom serves three-year terms, and has care of the Town's public library at the Endicott Branch and Main Branch.
-The Board is responsible for all library policy, the library budget, and hiring and firing the library director.
-The current chair is Shirin Baradaran, with Tom Turner serving as Vice Chair.
-Annette Raphel serves as Secretary.
-Crystal Power and Brian Keaney also serve as members.
+The Board of Library Trustees has five members, each of whom serves three-year terms, and has care of the town's public library at the Endicott Branch and Main Branch.
+The Board develops policies to dictate how the library functions and operates.
+The Board is responsible for the library's buildings, including library hours and building use outside of regular operating hours.
+The Board also reviews the Director's budget request, makes recommendations, and officially adopts the operating budget.
+The current chair is Tom Turner, with Brian Keaney serving as Vice Chair.
+Crystal Power serves as Clerk.
+Annette Raphel and Rita Chapdelaine also serve as members.